A lot or a little?

 What's it about?

 TROPICO 6 is a city-building game where players become the dictator of a third-world tropical country and lead it to glory or destruction.
-Players learn the ropes through a brief tutorial and then through themed Missions that teach them about industry, trade, and diplomacy as well as how to build infrastructure (like roads, power stations, amd government institutions.)
-Missions also teach players how to navigate through different times in history, from the nineteenth century, the World Wars, Cold War, and the Modern Era.
+Players learn the ropes through a brief tutorial and then through themed missions that teach them about industry, trade, and diplomacy as well as how to build infrastructure (like roads, power stations, amd government institutions).
+Missions also teach players how to navigate through different times in history, from the 19th century to the World Wars to the Cold War and the modern era.
 In a departure from previous games in the series, Tropico 6 gives players a series of islands to manage (as opposed to one) and lets them build bridges and tunnels among them.
 It also features fully simulated citizens who exhibit more complex behaviors, making them more difficult to please.
-Online multiplayer lets up to four players compete to see who's the most effective dictator.
+In online multiplayer, up to four players can compete to see who's the most effective dictator.

 Is it any good?